nopool/assets/gravatar/README.md

 **About:**

-A cryptomining pool with the goals of no centralization, no emission footprint, and no performance compromise.
+A reference mining pool with the goals of no centralization, no emission footprint, and no performance compromise.